 Review your employment contract

 Read over your employment contract to ensure you understand the details of your offer.
-The National Employment Standards can help check that this is in line with Australian employment legislation.
+The National Employment Standards can help you check this is in line with the Australian employment legislation.

 Check your start time

 Find out where to go and what time you should start on your first day.
 Look up how to get to your new workplace and plan your trip.
 Would public transport be a better option than driving?
 Consider doing a trial run to see how long the journey will take.

 You may want to dress more formally in your first week until you get a chance to observe what the norm is.
 Even if casual attire is worn at your organisation, your personal grooming should always be neat and professional.
 Prepare your outfit in advance so there are no last minute delays.